Summer Game Fest: 2024

 In addition, Innersloth, creator of Among Us, announced Outersloth, a game fund to support other indie game developers.
 Innersloth also showcased the upcoming animated television series based on Among Us.
 Again, Nintendo and Konami did not participate.
 Nintendo instead hosted a Nintendo Direct on June 18, while Konami announced their games at the Tokyo Game Show in September.

 Following his experience at the 2024 Summer Game Fest, Diego Nicolás Argüello of Paste thought the event was in a "transitional period" and shifting towards something "more in line with what E3 used to be".
 He commented that "as of now, the Summer Game Fest conglomerate stands as a hybrid of sorts—a fading summer vacation with the preview commitment traditions of old.
 Perhaps it was naive to expect the 'chill' vibe to remain as one of the event's pillars, as it's already becoming larger than its intended place and runtime.
 It's clear that this ambition is deliberate.
 But I'm glad I caught it during this period".

 2025

 The sixth Summer Game Fest was held at the YouTube Theater on June 6, 2025, with a physical "Play Days" event taking place from June 7 to 9, 2025.
+Peak live viewership of Summer Game Fest increased 89% year-over-year to 50 million viewers.

 The following publishers attended the event: